Epicodus-Curriculum/career-services-full-stack/informational-interviews.md

 ### What is an informational interview?

 An informational interview is a 20 – 30 minute meeting to help you learn about the real-life experience of someone working at a company, position, or industry that you are interested in.
-It’s _not_ a job interview, but it can be a great way to build out your network in a relatively low-pressure environment.
+It's _not_ a job interview, but it can be a great way to build out your network in a relatively low-pressure environment.
 This is a safe environment to ask lots of questions!

 * Usually done one-on-one, with the interviewee doing most of the talking.
 * Allows you to build relationships in the industry.